-Open Car Transport
+What is Open Car Transport?

-When pricing out moving a vehicle, you will find that open transport is less expensive than closed.
 That is because the bed itself is less costly to create, and it is lighter than the sealed containers.
 Because they weigh less, the engine does not have to work as hard to move the load.
 Less motor work translates into less fuel expense.

 Save Your Car’s Wear and Tear

-It might be a better option to save your miles and wear for times when you are actually using your vehicle versus when you are just transporting it.
+Save your miles and wear for times when you are actually using your vehicle versus when you are just transporting it.
 Shipping autos can save money in the end.

 Often, open car transports deliver quicker than closed carriers.
-There are not as many of the closed trucks on the road, so you may have to wait for one to get an open position.
+There are not as many closed trucks on the road, so you may have to wait for one to get an open position.
 During that time, you will have to store your vehicle somewhere if you have to leave.

 Most of the time, our open transports can be booked at your convenience, and you may not have to wait at all.